Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Conclusion

 In this paper, we develop an integrated approach to address a three-level storage assignment problem arising in a fulfilment centre operated by a leading European e-grocery retailer.
 The fulfilment centre can be characterised as a hybrid warehouse combining a highly efficient, partially automated picking loop with a less efficient picker-to-parts area.
 While the demand for e-groceries increased during recent years, at the same time the market became more competitive.
 This requires e-grocery retailers to improve their operational efficiency.
 A key challenge is the assignment of SKUs to shelves within a fulfilment centre.
 We optimise a bi-objective value function of the retailer by accounting for the importance of SKUs allocated to the high efficient picking loop, while also addressing the picking efficiency depending on the distance between a picker and the shelves.
 To avoid congestion within the picking loop, we additionally limit the permitted relative deviation in the number of picks between different stations in the constraints of our proposed optimisation model.

-Our results show that we can efficiently solve the model with a remaining gap of less than 0.5\% within about 90-120 minutes in most settings.
-As we cover a tactical problem of the retailer, which has not to be solved regularly but only in case of major changes in the assortment of the retailer or customer preferences, such runtimes are reasonable.
+Our results show that we can efficiently solve the model with a remaining gap of less than 0.7\% within one hour in most settings.
+As we cover a tactical problem of the retailer, which has not to be solved regularly but only in case of major changes in the assortment of the retailer or customer preferences, such runtimes are reasonable and can be even extended.
 In addition, we can show that our integrated approach is superior compared to solving the allocation to the picking loop and the assignment to stations and shelves sequentially.

 An additional challenge addressed in this paper is the presence of day-of-week-dependent demand variation for certain SKUs.
 In our business case, the variation of demand is particularly high at the beginning of a week and right before the weekend.
 In a set of experiments, we show that a storage assignment that is based on day-of-week-agnostic average demand figures tends to exhibit a highly imbalanced workload on certain days of the week.
 In order to mitigate this problem, we extend the aforementioned storage assignment model to account for day-of-week-dependent demand variation.
-It turns out that the resulting model yields robust storage assignments that satisfy the permitted workload imbalance without compromising the quality of the solutions in terms of the (efficiency-oriented) objective value.
+It turns out that the resulting model yields storage assignments that satisfy the imposed workload balance requirements on each day of week without compromising the quality of the solutions in terms of the (efficiency-oriented) objective value.